ARE COLLEGE RECRUITING SERVICES WORTH THE MONEY?

 Our technology and software are designed to get you noticed and both

-the "Advanced and Lifetime Plans" are backed by a money-back guarantee.
+the "Advanced, Platinum and Lifetime Plans" are backed by a money-back guarantee.

 The ugly side of college recruiting starts with those companies and individuals that take advantage of parents and athletes, charge thousands of dollars and make false promises.
 Keep in mind that if you are being pressured and the price isn’t front and center, then you better plan to spend a lot more than is necessary.